Balance of payment statistics

 Reserve assets are foreign financial assets available to and controlled by monetary authorities; they are used for financing and regulating payments imbalances or for other purposes.

-The European Commission launched new policy proposals in this domain in the aftermath of the financial and economic crisis — aiming to establish legislation that was designed to stimulate the economic recovery (such as the Proposal for a Regulation on the European Fund for Strategic Investments (COM(2015) 10) and to launch regular initiatives to calibrate macroeconomic risks in the EU Member States (such as the Macroeconomic imbalance procedure).
-Further details on the European Commission’s initiatives are available from the website of the European Commission’s Directorate-General for Economic and Financial Affairs, where more detailed information may be found on a range of recent priorities, in particular, an Growth and Investment and the The European semester.
+The European Commission launched new policy proposals in this domain aiming to stimulate the economic recovery (such as the European Fund for Strategic Investments), and to launch regular initiatives to calibrate macroeconomic risks in the EU Member States (such as the Macroeconomic imbalance procedure).
+Further details on the European Commission’s initiatives are available from the website of the European Commission’s Directorate-General for Economic and Financial Affairs, where more detailed information may be found on a range of recent priorities, for example Growth and Investment and the The European semester.

 - Balance of Payments and International Investment Position Manual (BPM6)